mfitz/knacktorle/README.md

 already exist.

 ## Running the Solver
-The solver is a simple CLI application with a discoverable set of parameters:
+The solver is a simple command line application with a discoverable set of parameters:

 ```bash
 $ python actorle_solver.py --help